madbag/madbag/README.md

 Hi!
 My name is Madhushree ✌🏽
 ========================================================================================================================================

 🌍  I am a Software Developer based in Berlin, Germany.
-Earlier, I was a Teacher and now I am navigating through the field of technology.
+Earlier, I was an Educator and now I am navigating through the field of technology.
 <br/>

 ### Skills